w3c/wot/plugfest/README.md

 ## Participating

-Youb are more than welcome to participate in the plugfest.
+Youb are more than welcome to participate in the plugfest!

-Either by bringing along an implemention of a thing, of an application or providing a thing description.
+Either by bringing along an implemention of a thing, of an application and providing a thing description or using one of the provided descriptions.

+Please provide a thing desription for the Thing(s) that you are providing resp. expecting and upload it via pull-request to our github space.

 ## Time plan
 We plan to show first interoperable demos at TPAC 2015.